'Unfair surveillance'? Online exam software sparks global student revolt | Technology

 "Schools set the rules about what data is collected, how it's retained and for how long," he said in an emailed statement.
 In the United States and Canada, students at dozens of universities have sent petitions criticizing exam proctoring technology, according to a tally by the Electronic Frontier Foundation, a digital rights non-profit.

 Patrick Sullivan, a 19-year-old sophomore at the University of Massachusetts Lowell, created one such petition after a math professor asked him to install the remote proctoring service Respondus for an exam in September.
 He said the software, which is designed to block access to certain functions on a computer while a student takes an exam, would gain access to files on his personal device.
 "Giving software this much access is playing with fire," he said.
-Jodi Feeney, the chief operating officer of Respondus, said that "our applications have also been closely analyzed by hundreds of customers along the way – university security teams, IT staff, students, third-party companies."
+Jodi Feeney, the chief operating officer of Respondus, said it did not access personal files and that "our applications have also been closely analyzed by hundreds of customers along the way – university security teams, IT staff, students, third-party companies."

 After 1,200 students signed Sullivan's petition demanding the University of Massachusetts Lowell ban the software, the university announced that professors could not mandate its use.
 As the pandemic makes remote learning a long-term state of affairs for many schools, Swauger at CU recommends that schools take some time to do their research and only roll out systems that are proven to work.